-Low birth weight and limb abnormalities are more common among babies born to women who are infected with chickenpox early in their pregnancy.
-When a mother is infected with chickenpox in the week before birth or within a couple of days after giving birth, her baby has a higher risk of developing a serious, life-threatening infection.
+Low birth weight and limb problems are more common in babies born to women who are infected with chickenpox early in their pregnancies.
+When a pregnant person catches chickenpox in the week before birth or within a couple of days after giving birth, the baby has a higher risk of getting a life-threatening infection.

-If you're pregnant and not immune to chickenpox, talk to your doctor about the risks to you and your unborn child.
+If you're pregnant and not immune to chickenpox, talk to your health care provider about these risks.

 Chickenpox and shingles

 If you've had chickenpox, you're at risk of a complication called shingles.
-The varicella-zoster virus remains in your nerve cells after the skin infection has healed.
-Many years later, the virus can reactivate and resurface as shingles — a painful cluster of short-lived blisters.
-The virus is more likely to reappear in older adults and people who have weakened immune systems.
+The varicella-zoster virus stays in your nerve cells after the chickenpox rash goes away.
+Many years later, the virus can turn back on and cause shingles, a painful cluster of blisters.
+The virus is more likely to come back in older adults and people who have weaker immune systems.

-Young children.
-In the United States, children receive two doses of the varicella vaccine — the first between ages 12 and 15 months and the second between ages 4 and 6 years — as part of the routine childhood vaccination schedule.
+In the United States, children receive two doses of the varicella vaccine: the first between ages 12 and 15 months and the second between ages 4 and 6 years.
+This is part of the routine vaccination schedule for children.

-The vaccine can be combined with the measles, mumps and rubella vaccine, but for some children between the ages of 12 and 23 months, the combination may increase the risk of fever and seizure from the vaccine.
-Discuss the pros and cons of combining the vaccines with your child's doctor.
+For some children between the ages of 12 and 23 months, the MMRV combination vaccine may raise the risk of fever and seizure from the vaccine.
+Ask your child's health care provider about the pros and cons of using the combined vaccines.

-Talk to your doctor if you're unsure about your need for the vaccine.
-If you're planning on becoming pregnant, consult with your doctor to make sure you're up to date on your vaccinations before conceiving a child.
+Talk to your provider if you're not sure whether you need the vaccine.
+If you plan on getting pregnant, ask your provider if you're up to date on your vaccines.